 1 costs by encouraging the most efficient resolution of patent infringement claims without 2 conflicting with federal law.
 3 (e) In order for Rhode Island companies to be able to respond promptly and efficiently to 4 patent infringement assertions against them, it is necessary that they receive specific information 5 regarding how their product, service, or technology may have infringed the patent at issue.
 6 Receiving such information at an early stage will facilitate the resolution of claims and lessen the 7 burden of potential litigation on Rhode Island companies.
 8 (f) Abusive patent litigation, and especially the assertion of bad faith infringement claims, 9 can harm Rhode Island companies.
 A business that receives a letter asserting such claims faces 10 the threat of expensive and protracted litigation and may feel that it has no choice but to settle and 11 to pay a licensing fee, even if the claim is meritless.
-This is especially so for small and medium- 12 size companies and nonprofits that lack the resources to investigate and defend themselves 13 against infringement claims.
-14 (g) Not only do bad faith patent infringement claims impose a significant burden on 15 individual Rhode Island businesses, they also undermine Rhode Island's efforts to attract and 16 nurture small and medium-size IT and other knowledge-based companies.
-Funds used to avoid 17 the threat of bad faith litigation are no longer available to invest, produce new products, expand, 18 or hire new workers, thereby harming Rhode Island's economy.
+This is especially so for companies and 12 nonprofits that lack the resources to investigate and defend themselves against infringement 13 claims.
+14 (g) Not only do bad faith patent infringement claims impose a significant burden on 15 individual Rhode Island businesses, these claims also undermine Rhode Island's efforts to attract 16 and nurture other knowledge-based companies.
+Funds used to avoid the threat of bad faith 17 litigation are no longer available to invest, produce new products, expand, or hire new workers, 18 thereby harming Rhode Island's economy.
 19 (h) Through this narrowly focused act, the general assembly seeks to facilitate the 20 efficient and prompt resolution of patent infringement claims, protect Rhode Island businesses 21 from abusive and bad faith assertions of patent infringement, and build Rhode Island's economy, 22 while at the same time respecting federal law and being careful to not interfere with legitimate 23 patent enforcement actions.
 24 6-41.1-2.
-Definitions. - As used in this chapter: 25 (1) "Demand letter" means a letter, e-mail, or other communication, asserting or claiming 26 that the target has engaged in patent infringement; 27 (2) "Person" means any natural person, or the estate of any natural person or trust or 28 association of persons, whether formal or otherwise, or any corporation, partnership, company, or 29 any other legal or commercial entity; 30 (3) "Target" means a Rhode Island person: 31 (i) Who has received a demand letter, or against whom an assertion or allegation of 32 patent infringement has been made; 33 (ii) Who has been threatened with litigation or against whom a lawsuit has been filed 34 alleging patent infringement; or
+Definitions As used in this chapter: 25 (1) "Demand letter" means a letter, e-mail, or other communication asserting or claiming 26 that the target has engaged in patent infringement; 27 (2) "Person" means any natural person or the estate of any natural person, or trust or 28 association of persons, whether formal or otherwise, or any corporation, partnership, company, or 29 any other legal or commercial entity; 30 (3) "Target" means a person doing business in Rhode Island: 31 (i) Who has received a demand letter or against whom an assertion or allegation of patent 32 infringement has been made; 33 (ii) Who has been threatened with litigation or against whom a lawsuit has been filed 34 alleging patent infringement; or